Zanzibar: 7 places to experience is written by Well Mammen Nielsen.

 The beaches of Nungwi in the north are among the most beautiful on Zanzibar.
 The fine grains of sand are chalk white and stand in deep contrast to the blue water and the red-clad Masai, which strut elegantly along the water.
 Here is something for everyone: Delicious eateries by the water, yoga classes, full moon parties at the nearby beach Kendwa, village life - and not least sea turtles.

 All too often, sea turtles are caught in fishermen's nets.
 Local forces are trying to remedy this.
-At the organization Mnarani Marine Turtle Conservation Pond, the unfortunate animals are taken care of and cared for and cared for until they are ready to return to havet.
+At the organization Mnarani Marine Turtle Conservation Pond, the unfortunate animals are taken care of and cared for and nurtured until they are ready to return to the sea.
 This happens at a large organized release party every year in February, where the turtles are sailed out and set free.

 Most of the village participates and for a small amount it is possible to get on board the boats.
 The rest of the year you can visit the center and help feed the turtles - or become a volunteer.